williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 7 June 2023
+* "*We love to make great products that really enrich people’s lives.
+We love to integrate hardware, software and services seamlessly.
+We love to make technology more personal and allow our users to do things that they could never have imagined.
+We have been working incredibly hard for a long time on an entirely new product and we believe this product will redefine what people expect from its category.
+I am so excited and I am so proud to share it with you this morning.
+It is the next chapter in Apple’s story.*" - Tim Cook at the launch of Apple Watch

 ## 6 June 2023
 * Sweden's 500th birthday as free and independent nation is definitely cause for great celebration.
 To mark the occasion, here are five time tested Swedish [proverbs](https://www.linkedin.com/posts/williammilisic_sweden-500-swedense-activity-7071763188379246593-zmj1).